-With so many options to choose from, picking the best laptop for your needs is more important than ever.
-Those who crave fast boot up times and a lightweight machine to carry might drool over an Ultrabook.
-Serious gamers will gravitate towards gaming laptops tailored to their processing and graphical needs, meanwhile those after flexibility might fancy a convertible laptop-tablet hybrid.
+With ample variety to choose from, finding a laptop that suits your needs can be a puzzling decision.
+Those who crave fast bootup times on a lightweight, portable machine might drool over an Ultrabook.
+Serious gamers, on the other hand, will gravitate towards gaming laptops tailoring to their processing and graphical needs.
+Meanwhile, those after flexibility might fancy a convertible laptop-tablet hybrid.

 1. Dell XPS 13